sergeitarasov/MorphoModels/README.md

 - - RevBayes scripts for running tree inference with the ED models and calculating marginal likelihood under fixed data.

 - **2_EDvsHMM** The scripts for "1.
 ED models and SMMs: fixed data".
-- - RevBayes scripts for tree inference (and marginal likelihood calculation) with the expanded ED models and SMM  under fixed data.
+- - RevBayes scripts for tree inference (and marginal likelihood calculation) with expanded ED models and SMM  under fixed data.

 - **3_ED_TailColor_problem** The scripts for "3.
 ED and Tail Color Problem".
 - - RevBayes scripts to test the resolution of LTC in the tail color problem under fixed data.